PetsFilled Us

 What is Alcedo atthis?

 It is the scientific name for the common kingfisher, a bright, small bird found across Europe and Asia.
-It’s known for diving and vivid blue-orange colours.
+It’s known for diving and vivid blue and orange colours.

 Where can I see kingfishers in the UK?